siefkenj/IBLODEs/book/typst/modules/module3.typ

 == Component and Phase Spaces

 The graphs above is called _component graphs_.
-They show the dependent variables (the populations of ants and aphids) vs. the independent variable (time).#footnote[It is actually two component graphs, one for the ants and one for the aphids.]
+They show the dependent variables (the populations of ants and aphids) vs. the independent variable (time).#footnote[It is actually composed of two component graphs, one for the ants and one for the aphids.]

 However, we often want to consider the relationship _between the dependent variables_.
 In this example, we might plot the population of ants vs. the population of aphids.